 In all, the High Seas Fleet set out five times after Dogger Bank and before Pohl’s relief in January 1916 following a diagnosis of liver cancer.
 The brief sorties never encountered the British, and did little to relieve the boredom of the crews or quench their thirst for action.
 Lower-deck discipline began to slip even in the elite Scouting Groups.

-Jutland, the game, has a pretty glaring lacuna (that’s academic for “gap”) between the January 1915 Battle of Dogger Bank and the April 1916 Lowestoft Raid: there’s a total lack of North Sea action for fifteen months.
-That’s mostly because, during those months, Pohl kept the fleet close to its bases while the submarines that could have countered British superiority in heavy ships were off loosing torpedoes at merchantmen.
+There would be no surface actions, or any near-encounters that might have led to them, during the fifteen months between the January 1915 Battle of Dogger Bank and the April 1916 Lowestoft Raid.
+Pohl kept the fleet close to its bases while the submarines that could have countered British superiority in heavy ships were off loosing torpedoes at merchantmen.
 The zeppelins that could have given warning of the approaching Grand Fleet had launched their first bombing raid on Britain just five days before the Battle of Dogger Bank.

 In practice, neither of those new and innovative naval service branches lived up to their supposed potential when finally deployed by Scheer in 1916.
 But Pohl did not know that, and hesitated to enter the North Sea without their assistance.
 He doubtlessly also suffered from the cancer that would eventually kill him.

 Like Ingenohl before him, Pohl led an inferior fleet.
 The first two classes of German dreadnoughts were poor fighting ships and the third at best mediocre.
 Only the König class and later the Baden class could be considered comparable to British ships of the same period.
 It would take a man more comfortable with risk than Hugo von Pohl to attempt to find the mis-match pitting the High Seas Fleet against a single British squadron that appeared at the time - and seems confirmed by hindsight - to be the only realistic chance for a German victory at sea.